Windows

 Windows - Maintenance Tasks - Windows 10 to Windows 11 Upgrade via ISO

-Upgrades Windows 10 endpoints to Windows 11 using a local ISO file from a network share
+Upgrades Windows 10 endpoints to Windows 11 in place using a Windows 11 ISO hosted on a network share

 Worklet Details